Pa-Touche/Vaccineo/README.md

 - **Spring Boot Tests**: allows to execute tests that load the Spring Boot contexts, not an integration test but for this application provides very similar safety.

-## Enhancements

-To keep things simple some shortcuts were made, some of those with explanation are listed here:

-### Technical

-- Do not use `@GeneratedValue(strategy = GenerationType.IDENTITY)` within JPA entities as Hibernate cannot batch inserts without round-trip to DBs (best to use one/mulitple common sequences so that Hibernate can batch those: i.e. 'load' 50+ ids at once)
-- **Use** Spring-Security instead of doing it manually.
-Here was done for learning / exercise reasons
-  - bearer token / checking mechanism from Spring-Security
-  - Password encryption: do not rely on 'self-made' solutions
-- `@OneToOne(fetch = FetchType.LAZY)`: do not rely on eager strategy and favor more flexible solutions: entityGraph / projections.
-- `@Enumerated(EnumType.STRING)` is more easily readable in DB but takes more space
-- Exposing technical IDs: incremented numbers allow clients to gain knowledge about usage: Privacy and Securicy
-- Indexes: to check: foreign keys should have indexes, maybe also search/sort columns to avoid full table scans.

-### Features

-- **Also** technical: i18n: reused wording from exercise.

-## Ideas

-- Range for notifications: buffer like approach: 10 days/months buffer after per example
-- Cronjob for notifications ?
-  - On connection
-  - Everynight
-- Encrypt data: using full encryption or simply for some columns: using
-- Stacktrace
-- GDPR full download endpoint
-- HTTPS
-- Add ArchUnit tests for:
-  - Entities:
-    - Checking if index on foreign key
-    - Inheriting BaseClass
-    - Follows naming conventions
-- Logging: Create AOP annotation to enable default logging.
-- I18N: internationalization
-- Handle security token expiration:
-    - User must connect again ?
-    - Auto-refresh if still 'using' the system ?

 ## Useful links